 The warranty on the Reebok TC3.0 bike is the standard 2 years parts and labour warranty offered across all the products in their ranges.
 However, the lack of an increased warranty on the Titanium product isn’t really reflective of the visible difference in the build quality of this bike in comparison to Reebok’s previous ‘Z’ / ‘ZR’ range of exercise bikes.
 The TC3.0 is clearly coming from a different, better quality factory!

 The Reebok TC3.0 is a high specification exercise bike with the distinctive design accents of Reebok in its looks.
-It's a decent bike, but at this sort of price point, the competition is tough, very tough.
-Here's the issue; Put TC.30 in a room on its own and you're going to like it.
-It's a good bike.
-But, put it side by side with something like the more substantial, better built DKN EB-2400i which also features electromagnetic resistance and costs the same as the TC3.0 and the TC3.0 suddenly looks and feels like a standard entry-level bike with an upgraded resistance system, while the EB-2400i looks like it belongs in a gym.
+It's a decent bike, but at this sort of price point, the competition is tough and that 'always in watt mode' resistance system stands out but for the wrong reasons.
+You set the watt target and the resistance increases or decreases based on pedalling speed which does work but feels strange.
+This upshot is that if you put the TC.30 in a room on its own, it stands on its own merit as a reasonably good bike.
+But, put it side by side with something like the more substantial, better built DKN EB-2400i which also features electromagnetic resistance but costs less than the TC3.0 and suddenly the TC3.0 looks and feels a lot more like an ordinary run of the mill mid-range bike with an upgraded resistance system rather than a dedicated high-end bike like the EB-2400i which looks like it belongs in a gym.

 Reebok Titanium TC3.0 Specifications